 Actually, how can mobility be defined?
 On the one hand of course as movement of persons or things, but on the other hand we have to raise the question whether data traffic in form of current or light impulses is also part of mobility?
 How do we deal with data mobility, which influences and consequences does data mobility have on “conventional” mobility in a narrower sense?
 Simplification of transport streams has brought much progress and growth to our planet, but it also brought along a variety of traffic problems; which problems can be caused by steadily increasing data traffic?

 Mobility can also be defined by the amounts moved: There is mobility of single persons, but many single mobilites can shape mobility patterns which can cause problems due to their size, for example commuters as short-time, but regular phenomenon or migration movements as one-time, but long-ranging and effectful occurences.

 REAL CORP is also going to focus on persons who are – for whatever reason – limited in their personal mobility, be it caused by their age or as a result of physical or mental limitations.
 These matters, together with accessibility issues (of physical and virtual realities), will be dealt with in an own theme slot.

 REAL CORP 2017 deals with everything that moves im time and space.
-We invite you to submit your abstracts until 15 April 2017 to these theme fields:
+These theme fields will be covered during the conference: